seolcu/seolcu.com/content/about/_index.md

 [Github Repository](https://github.com/seolcu/hanbit27)

-A shopping mall website officially used for the 27th festival of the GwangyangJecheol High School.
+A shopping mall website officially used for the 27th annual festival of the GwangyangJecheol High School.
 Since the festival is over, the website no longer shows the products.

 It is built with [Next.js](https://nextjs.org/), [Bootstrap](https://getbootstrap.com/), and [Firebase](https://firebase.google.com/).